 This holiday season, there are more than 1,000,000 reasons to plant a tree.
 These many South Sudanese families have fled an ongoing civil war, finding refuge in Northern Uganda camps.
 With local farmers already witnessing changing weather patterns and poor harvests, this entire region is facing a food crisis.
 Your donation will support the planting of the miracle Moringa tree with the community and the training to care for them.
 Its leaves are known as an incredible source of vitamins, minerals and proteins.
 Planting these native trees will also increase this ecosystem’s resilience as it contends with climate change.

 For every donation made, we’ll send a seed card gift commemorating your part in the planting to a recipient of your choice.
-This makes it the perfect gift to give in honor of a loved one!
-You can share the love and gift these to friends and family as holiday presents.

 GIVE TO BOTH FAMILIES AND THE ENVIRONMENT